 movies, including this travesty.

-36. "Silent Hill: Revelations" (2012)Worse than the first "Silent Hill" movie in every possible way, down to actors who seem incapable of making facial expressions.
-Which is bad news, because most of the acting in a "Silent Hill" movie demands involves reacting to all the weird things the characters encounter.
+37. "Silent Hill: Revelations" (2012)Worse than the first "Silent Hill" movie in every possible way, down to actors who seem incapable of making facial expressions.
+Which is bad news, because most of the acting in a "Silent Hill" movie demands reacting to all the weird things the characters encounter.

 20th Century Fox

-34. "Max Payne" (2008)Most videos games aren't really suited for film adaptations, but "Max Payne" is an exception as violent melodramatic noir.
-To its credit, the movie version goes for that, but ultimately it's just not very good.
+35. "Max Payne" (2008)Most videos games aren't really suited for film adaptations, but "Max Payne" is an exception as violent melodramatic noir.
+To its credit, the movie version goes for that, keying into the game's ideas and vision and broadening it into a visual approach that's generally kind of interesting.
+It can't quite hold it all together, though.

 20th Century Fox